Bk8/DSP-Filters/README.md

 Changes:

-- Demo is Working under JUCE v4.2.3
+- Demo is Working under JUCE v4.2.3<br>
-- You can use pro-jucer to create new build targets
+- You can use pro-jucer to create new build targets<br>
-- DspFilters and juce are not build as shared libraries
+- DspFilters and juce are not build as shared libraries<br>
-- All the filter files are into Source/DSPFilters so if you want to use it just copy all that folder and include Dsp.h in your project.
+- All the filter files are into Source/DSPFilters so if you want to use it just copy all that folder and include Dsp.h in your project.<br>
-- Some changes where made to adapt it to JUCE v4.2.3
+- Some changes where made to adapt it to JUCE v4.2.3<br>

-Tested on OSX
+Tested on OSX<br>

-Check the documentation.cpp for more info.
+Check the documentation.cpp for more info.<br>

-Licences are inherited from the original project.
+Licences are inherited from the original project.<br>

 ## A Collection of Useful C++ Classes for Digital Signal Processing